-- Ensure that SIFEM's Approach to Responsible Investment is integrated into investment-decision making process and portfolio management. - Maintain a management system which supports: - Not directly, or indirectly financing companies in engaged in excluded activities found in Section 4; - Identifying and assessing potential investees' ESG risks (including possible integrity and reputational risks) and Impacts; - Assisting SIFEM's Fund Managers and Financial Institutions to develop, maintain, and if necessary, enhance their ESG management systems through the delivery or facilitation of training or guidance; - Actively monitoring (including engagement with) and tracking its Funds' and Financial Institutions' adherence to SIFEM's Responsible Investment Policy as set out in Sections 2, and 3; - Tracking and following up on Environmental and Social Action Plans (ESAPs); - Ensuring that material breaches of SIFEM's Responsible Investment Policy by a Fund, Portfolio Company, Financial Institution, or Client are investigated and resolved in a timely manner; and - Identifying and assessing areas in which its Fund Managers, and their underlying Portfolio Companies, and Financial Institutions can generate sustainable, positive impacts, and where possible, support efforts to generate such impacts. - Ensure that it has adequate in-house ESG capacity to fulfill these requirements and has access to commercial tools and 3rd party resources to support and supplement this capacity.
+- Ensure that SIFEM's Approach to Responsible Investment is integrated into investment decision making process and portfolio management. - Maintain a management system which supports: - Not directly, or indirectly financing companies in engaged in excluded activities found in Appended Implementation Guideline D Exclusion List; - Identifying and assessing potential investees' ESG risks (including possible integrity and reputational risks) and Impacts; - Assisting SIFEM's Fund Managers and Financial Institutions to develop, maintain, and if necessary, enhance their ESG management systems through the delivery or facilitation of training or guidance; - Actively monitoring (including engagement with) and tracking its Funds' and Financial Institutions' adherence to SIFEM's Approach to Responsible Investment as set out in Appended Implementation Guideline B SIFEM's E&S Requirements for Funds and Fund Managers and Appended Implementation Guideline C SIFEM's E&S Requirements for Financial Institutions; - Tracking and following up on Environmental and Social Action Plans (ESAPs); - Ensuring that material breaches of SIFEM's Approach to Responsible Investment by a Fund, Portfolio Company, Financial Institution, or Client are investigated and resolved in a timely manner; and - Identifying and assessing areas in which its Fund Managers, and their underlying Portfolio Companies, and Financial Institutions can generate sustainable, positive impacts, and where possible, support efforts to generate such impacts. - Ensure that it has adequate in-house ESG capacity to fulfil these requirements and has access to commercial tools and 3rd party resources to support and supplement this capacity.